 Closed-end funds are similar to mutual funds in many ways.
 Both are structured as investment companies and are intended to provide access to a professionally managed, widely-diversified portfolio that adheres to a prescribed investment strategy.
-Both forms rely on an investment adviser to actively manage the security selection and investment decisions for any fund.
+Both forms rely on a portfolio manager to actively manage the security selection and investment decisions for any fund.

-Traditional mutual funds, which are sold by prospectus, are "open-ended," meaning that new shares can be created at any time to accommodate new investment.
+Traditional mutual funds are "open-ended," meaning that new shares can be created at any time to accommodate new investment.
 Likewise, the number of shares outstanding can decline when shares are redeemed.
 All purchases and sales use the fund's current net asset value (NAV) as the base price.
 Any such trades typically occur only once per day, after the markets close for the day and after the fund's new NAV has been determined.